Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 Pigmentary Retinopathy and Central Hypothyroidism Reported for the First Time in SETD5 Syndrome

-What was studied: Clinicians at Children's Hospital Los Angeles described a patient with a novel pathogenic SETD5 variant who presented with two clinical features not previously documented in association with SETD5 Syndrome.
+Clinicians at Children's Hospital Los Angeles described a patient with a new pathogenic SETD5 variant who had two clinical features that had not previously been documented in connection with SETD5 Syndrome: pigmentary retinopathy (a condition affecting the retina at the back of the eye) and central hypothyroidism (low thyroid hormone caused by a problem in the brain rather than the thyroid itself).

 • The patient had pigmentary retinopathy (a vision-affecting eye condition) and central hypothyroidism, neither of which had been previously reported in published SETD5 Syndrome cases.